What is your skin type?

 You can use facial masks once or twice a week.

 The reason to use these masks is that

 and many more triggers that damage our skin easily.

 You can always go to professionals to get a beauty treatment

 But this facial is easy, at home and takes only 20 minutes.

-Also, it is important to mention that there are many good quality brands that produce these masks,
+Also, I want to mention that many good quality brands produce these masks,

 so for those who don’t want to start mixing at home,

 I will recommend buying the most natural ones,

 which you recognise and understand what’s written on the ingredients list.